CleanestMink126/Project1BruckerSteelman/reports/draft_final_report.md

 #### Conclusion

 The model of message routing studied by Kleineberg et al. is an abstraction that, although interesting, loses bearing to reality.
-In the proposed example of IoT devices, their method of determining defector status through looking at neighbors does not make sense for IoT networks, which are more concerned with personal payoff.
+In the proposed example of IoT devices, their method of determining defector status through looking at neighbors is not accurate for IoT networks, which are more concerned with personal payoff.
 Instead, defection based on individual payoff better simulates the behavior of nodes in this network and yields more grounded results that show a definite line between viable and non-viable networks.

 #### Annotated Bibliography